devkarim/udacity-storefront/README.md

 ## Documentation

-Check the project docs from [here](https://github.com/devkarim/udacity-storefront/blob/main/REQUIREMENTS.md).
+Check the project docs & data shapes from [here](https://github.com/devkarim/udacity-storefront/blob/main/REQUIREMENTS.md).

 ## See also